BerriAI/litellm/docs/my-website/docs/proxy/load_balancing.md

-# Multiple Instances of 1 model
+# Load Balancing - Config Setup
 Load balance multiple instances of the same model

 The proxy will handle routing requests (using LiteLLM's Router). **Set `rpm` in the config if you want maximize throughput**